niyazovdaulet/niyazovdaulet/README.md

 ## About

-  - 💻 I started teaching myself iOS Development in 2023
+- 💻 Self-taught iOS developer since 2023
-  - ☕️ I'm a customer service agent in the mornings and build projects/code in the evenings
+- 🧑‍💼 KYC Analyst by day, developer by night
-  - 🖌️ I'm a big Swift fan and love learning something new
+- ✍️ Big fan of Swift and mobile UI/UX design
-  - 🫶 leetcode & Stack Overflow fan
+- 🔧 Leetcode & Stack Overflow enthusiast

 ## What I Do
   - 🎨 Programming in Swift